santawearscoolpants/npk_soil_sensor/csir_soil_sensor/runbook.md

      - Shows average values for each session (not individual readings).
      - Includes date/time ranges, linked crop parameters, and summary sentences.
      - Includes a table of all crop parameter sets.
+   - **Export Charts (PDF)**
+     - Exports all sensor charts as a multi-page PDF.
+     - Each sensor gets its own page with the chart visualization.
+     - Based on the selected session in the dropdown.
    - **Export Crop Parameters (CSV)**
      - Exports all crop parameter sets with their details and image filenames.
    - **Export Images**